bezurn004/Obsi-Forge-Apedia/GameplayRules/Core/Getting Started/GS_Tone and Setting.md

 You can bend the tone to your liking.
 You’ll make a unique version of the setting as you define aspects such as its history, technology, communities, lifeforms, supernatural abilities, and more

 ## The Setting
 Your adventures are set within the Forge.
 This is a globular cluster in orbit around your people’s home galaxy.
-It is 1,700 light years above the galactic plane—a bright island in a dark void.
+It is 1,700 light years above the galactic plane, a bright island in a dark void.

 Interstellar nebula span the depths of the Forge, interspersed with denser clouds of vibrant interplanetary dust and strange energies.
 It is a chaotic galaxy wracked by fiery stellar storms and unpredictable gravitational currents.
 The planets and stars of this place are born of that chaos.